rsalim0/gesture-meme-tracker/README.md

 - 🤐 **MIMIMI** - Both hands with all fingers closed (fists)
 - ⚖️ **SIXSEVEN** - Both hands with open palms spread apart horizontally
 - 🤫 **CERRAO** - One hand with only the index finger extended
+- ⏸️ **TIMEOUT** - T-shape with one hand horizontal and the other vertical touching it
+- 🤔 **THINKING** - Index finger extended and touching chin/lip area
+- ✌️ **PEACE** - Index and middle fingers extended (V-sign), ring and pinky closed
 - 👌 **DEFAULT** - Any other hand position or no hands detected

 ## 🎨 Customization